"Haters" in action: fraudsters steal bloggers' accounts through insulting comments

 Attackers draw attention to their profile, which contains a link to "lure" data

-Fraudsters have started stealing accounts of novice bloggers by leaving offensive comments.
+Fraudsters have begun stealing the accounts of novice bloggers by leaving offensive comments.
 They attract attention to their profile, which contains a link to obtain users' personal data, according to Solar Group.

-As part of another scheme, novice bloggers may receive comments with insults on their posts.
-However, if you go to the "hater's" page, the description of the page will necessarily contain a link to their other social network - if you follow it and enter your login and password, it will immediately end up with the fraudsters, and the victim will lose access to the page.
+As part of another scheme, novice bloggers may receive insulting comments on their posts.
+However, if you go to the "hater's" page, the description of the page will necessarily contain a link to his other social network - if you follow it and enter your login and password, it will immediately end up with the fraudsters, and the victim will lose access to the page.

 Solar Group